Libervia

 Libervia (formerly Salut à Toi or SàT) is a multifunctional communications application and decentralized social network published under the AGPL-3.0-or-later license.

-Initially made for instant messaging and chat, Libervia developed additional functionality which can be used for microblogging, blogging, filesharing, audio and video streaming, and gaming.
+Initially made for instant messaging and chat, Libervia developed additional functionality that can be used for microblogging, blogging, filesharing, audio and video streaming, and gaming.
 It has Atom feeds, and both WYSIWYM and WYSIWYG editors.

-It uses the XMPP.
+It uses XMPP.
 It also implemented ActivityPub in beta in late 2022, with a gateway that allows the two protocols to intercommunicate, aiming to have it in alpha in early 2023.